 All relevant course materials are posted to Blackboard.
+You will also submit your assignments through Blackboard.
 Course announcements will be posted regularly to remind you of due dates and other important facts about the course.
-We encourage you to visit the site daily, and Students are expected to access the site prior to each scheduled class section to check announcements.
+We encourage you to visit the site daily, and students are expected to access the site prior to each scheduled class section to check announcements.